versatiles-org/versatiles-converter/readme.md

 - `1_prepare_image.sh`
   - start an engine
   - update debian
-  - install opencloudtiles-tools
+  - install the versatiles crate
   - save disk as VM image
 - `2_convert_tiles.sh`
   - start the VM from image
   - download ?.mbtiles from Google Cloud Storage into a RAM disk
-  - convert to ?.cloudtiles using opencloudtiles-tools
+  - convert to ?.versatiles using versatiles crate
-  - uploads ?.cloudtiles back to Google Cloud Storage
+  - uploads ?.versatiles back to Google Cloud Storage
   - shut down and delete VM